tragus/nexus-cookbook/README.md

 * default - the recipe you want in your run-list.
 Configures a system and installs a Nexus server.
 * app - the core recipe used for installing the Nexus server.
 * nginx - add this recipe to your run-list when you want nginx installed and configured to proxy the Nexus server.
-* cli - installs packages at compilation time and uses `chef_gem` to instal the nexus_cli gem.
+* cli - installs packages at compilation time and uses `chef_gem` to install the nexus_cli gem.
 Primarily used by the LWRPs of this cookbook.

 Usage